Students can submit their FAFSA earlier – starting October 1.

 Central State University School Code: 003026

-Beginning with the 2017-18 FAFSA, the application will collect income information from the tax year two years prior.
-For the 2017-18 FAFSA, students and families will provide income information from the 2015 tax year.
+The application will require income information from tax information two years prior.
+For example, for completing 2021-2022 FAFSA, students and families will provide income information from the 2019 tax form.

 Most aid applicants and their parents will be able to use the FAFSA/IRS Data Retrieval Tool (DRT) to automatically view and transfer required tax return information directly from the IRS onto their FAFSA.
-Using the DRT increases the accuracy of information used to determine aid amounts and can eliminate the burden of providing tax return transcripts to your school for verification of income information.
+Using the DRT increases the accuracy of information used to determine aid amounts and can eliminate the burden of providing tax return transcripts or 1040 tax documents to your school for verification of income information.